JONA0327/Panel_Administrativo/README.md

 GOOGLE_DRIVE_TESTIMONIALS_FOLDER_ID=<drive_folder_id>
 # ID of the Shared Drive used by server/shared-drive-example.js
 GOOGLE_SHARED_DRIVE_ID=<drive_id>
+# Enable user OAuth uploads instead of the service account
+USE_OAUTH_UPLOAD=false
 ```

 > **Important**: Service accounts do not have their own storage quota.
 The